eweracs/glyphs-scripts/README.md

 ## Kern On
 ### Copy models to small caps
 Copies uppercase models to smallcaps.
 Support for copying number to small figures etc. in development.
+### Print Master Models
+Prints a tab with the models for each master.
+Useful for proofing without having to open Kern On.
 ### Set Base Models
 Sets a pre-defined (but editable) list of kerning pairs as zero models for Kern On.
 Allows for capital kerning and per-master settings.